Rewbert/not-tasty/README.md

 # What is this

-Silly little library on the request of @tritlo.
+Silly little library on the request of [Tritlo](https://github.com/Tritlo).
 This solution is very contrived!

 # Why and how